 With its suite of products for the mobile, cloud-enabled workplace, VMware's VDI platform takes things a step further than some other platforms.
-Horizon 6 Enterprise is designed to support software-defined data center operations, allocating resources dynamically to support user workloads on demand, providing self-service options, and securing user computer resources.
+Horizon 6

+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content